Pupil Premium Strategy 2020-21

 - Broadgreen is in the highest quintile national for deprivation

-- Broadgreen has the highest number of Looked After Children in the City
+- Broadgreen has a high number of Looked After Children

-To download a full copy of our strategy document click here
+To download a full copy of our three year strategy document click here (updated October 2020)